facebookresearch/ParlAI/docs/source/tutorial_quick.rst

 .. code-block:: bash

-  python -m parlai.scripts.display_model -t babi:task10k:1 -m parrot
+  parlai display_model -t babi:task10k:1 -m parrot

 You'll notice the model is always outputting the "unknown" token.
 This token is automatically selected because the dictionary doesn't recognize any tokens,